 8:30 PM Post-event Mingling

-Sponsorships ensure EFF can continue hosting events like this, which are important to maintaining a sense of community among digital rights supporters.
-If you or your company are interested in learning more about sponsorship for the 2022 EFF Awards, please contact firstname.lastname@example.org.
+Sponsorships ensure EFF can continue hosting events like this—which are important to maintaining a sense of community among digital rights supporters.
+If you or your company are interested in learning more about sponsoring EFF events, please contact firstname.lastname@example.org.

 More About the 2022 EFF Award Winners